 Members who wish to provide an automatic basis for the settlement of any disputes arising from a transaction are encouraged to provide in their contracts that the ISRI Arbitration Procedure shall prevail in the event of any ensuing controversy and that each party will take all necessary steps to initiate such arbitration.
 Members are urged to obtain and carefully read the "Rules for Arbitration" before proceeding.

-For more information, contact Thomas Casey, 202/662-8532 or tcasey@isri.org.
+For more information, contact isrispecs@isri.org